Non-equispaced B-spline wavelets: B-splines and multiresolution

-In this section, we consider B-spline functions at different scales, i.e., with different indices $j$.
-The first result states that a construction through refinement must exist. \begin{thm} (existence of B-spline refinement) On a nested multilevel grid, B-spline basis functions at scale $j$ are refinable, i.e., there exist a refinement matrix $H_j^{\left[\widetilde{p}\right]}$ so that, for all $x \in I_j$,
+In this section, we consider B-spline functions at different scales, i.e., with different indices $j$. \begin{shortversion} It can be verified that a construction through refinement must exist \citep[Eq.(26), page 497]{qu92:subdivisionBsplines,daubechies01:commutation}. i.e., the B-splines on any set of knots must satisfy a refinement or two-scale equation, whose general form is \end{shortversion} \begin{longversion} The first result states that a construction through refinement must exist, see \citet[(26), page 497]{qu92:subdivisionBsplines,daubechies01:commutation}. \begin{thm} (existence of B-spline refinement) On a nested multilevel grid, B-spline basis functions at scale $j$ are refinable, i.e., there exists a refinement matrix $H_j^{\left[\widetilde{p}\right]}$ so that, for all $x \in I_j$,

 \end{thm}